Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

      (between @c 0.0 to @c 1.0, representing 0% to 100%).
 - @c "min-height-proportion": the minimum percent of the drawing area's height that the table should consume (between @c 0.0 to @c 1.0, representing 0% to 100%).
-- @c "highlight-pen": the pen used for highlighting cells, which includes these properties:
+- @c "highlight-pen": the pen used for highlighting cells.
+Set to @c null to turn off the pen, or use the following properties:
   - @c "color": the pen color.
 This can be either a color name or hex-encoded value.
   - @c "width": the width of the pen's line.
+- @c Some base properties available to [graphs](#graph-properties).

 The remaining properties are executed in the following order:
 - @c "rows-add": commands a series of rows to be added, which is an array of row properties containing the following: